kraiyani/Facebook-Post-Aggression-Identification/README.md

 # Facebook-Post-Aggression-Identification
+# Task
-developing a classifier that could make a 3-way classification in between ‘Overtly Aggressive’, ‘Covertly Aggressive’ and ‘Non-aggressive’ of Facebook Posts
+Developing a classifier that could make a 3-way classification in between ‘Overtly Aggressive’, ‘Covertly Aggressive’ and ‘Non-aggressive’ of Facebook Posts and Comments each in Hindi (in both Roman and Devanagari script) and English.